newatoms/guides/the-content-guide/readme.md

 # How to create awesome content

 This guide is intended for external communication but can also be a source for our in-house content developers.
 The target audience is communication professionals.
-See it as a comprehensive guide, a white paper if you will, to show others our know-how.
+See it as a comprehensive guide—a white paper if you will—to show others our know-how.
 Because the products that we sell are blog posts and web articles, we should be able to display our skills.

 <img src="/images/contentcat.jpg" width="150">